-Learn how to access the most popular UB-licensed software in the Public Labs directly from your personal computer.
+Learn how to access the most popular UB-licensed software in the Cybraries and Public Labs directly from your personal computer.
 These programs are served "from the cloud" and are available on or off campus at any time.
-With My Virtual Computing Lab, you can access: Microsoft Office, Minitab, SPSS, and more.
-To find more information, visit My Virtual Computing Lab.
+With My Virtual Computing Lab, you can access: Adobe Acrobat Pro, Adobe Dreamweaver, Adobe Photoshop, Microsoft Office, Minitab, SPSS, and more.
+Find more information, visit My Virtual Computing Lab.